How to be saved: only believe Christ paid for your sins. Done. Salvation cannot be lost, even if you stop believing.

 Psalm 89:18 For the LORD is our defence; and the Holy One of Israel is our king.

-Psalm 89:18 ὅτι τοῦ κυρίου ἡ ἀντίλημψις καὶ τοῦ ἁγίου Ισραηλ βασιλέως ἡμῶν
+Psalm 89:18 (LXX) ὅτι τοῦ κυρίου ἡ ἀντίλημψις καὶ τοῦ ἁγίου Ισραηλ βασιλέως ἡμῶν

 Acts 2:27 Because thou wilt not leave my soul in hell, neither wilt thou suffer thine Holy One to see corruption.